 As the New Year gets underway, will it be out with the old and in with the new at your spa or massage practice?
-Or will things be just about the same.
-Not that you’d ever want to change anything that customers love and attracts new business.
-Still there’s always room for improvement and what better time to “shake things up” then at the New Year.
+Or will things be just about the same?
+Not that you’d ever want to change anything that customers love and attract new business.
+Still, there’s always room for improvement, and what better time to “shake things up” then at the New Year.

-You may have a number of ideas to make changes or expand your services and even retail offerings.
+You may have several ideas to make changes or expand your services and even retail offerings.
 However, if you’re not sure what direction to go, here are some ways to get the ideas flowing:

 What better way to find out about new offerings than to ask the folks directly affected by them.
 Whether you ask clients directly during a session at your spa or massage practice or conduct an email survey, get input.

 No doubt your team has a lot of ideas for improvements and new offerings.
 Get everyone together – if possible at an offsite lunch or dinner – to let the ideas flow.
 Beforehand, you might want to set up some guidelines for the types of ideas you want to generate.
 Once your team comes up with a list and chooses the priorities, assign a few people to explore how to put them in motion.
 If you plan to expand your massage services, some of your employees may need additional training.
 If you want to offer a new retail product line, another person may need to go online or make calls to explore options and get pricing.